-1. Select a Tide Station icon: use the arrow keys to move the cursor over an icon.
-When it is selected, a pop-up name box appears.

-2. After selecting the Tide Station icon, press FIND | ENT to display the Tide Information screen.
+- 1. Select a Tide Station icon: use the arrow keys to move the cursor over an icon.
+When it is selected, a pop-up name box appears. - 2.
+After selecting the Tide Station icon, press FIND | FIND to display the Tide Information screen.

-Navionics chart showing Tide Station icon selected by cursor.
-In the example above, the tide is at 1.5 feet and rising, as shown by the up arrow at the top of the icon.
+At left, Navionics chart showing Tide Station icon selected by cursor.
+Right, icon animates automatically without selection at the 1/2 mile zoom range.
+In the example above, the tide is at 1.5 feet and falling, as shown by the down arrow at the top of the icon.